 I’m here to tell you that not only is it possible, but my father-in-law, the chili-champion in our family, and someone who is more of a meat & white potatoes kind of guy said this was the best chili he EVER had!
 He was SHOCKED when I told him there was no onion or garlic in it!
-Talk about a low FODMAP, gut healthy recipe for the WIN! (not to mention – he ate the sweet potatoes without complaint.
+Talk about a low FODMAP, gut healthy recipe for the WIN!
+(Not to mention – he ate the sweet potatoes without complaint.
 I was shocked!)

+For those IBS’ers who are starting on the low FODMAP diet it is important to note that most BBQ sauces are typically not FODMAP friendly.
 My secret ingredient?
 FODY’s low FODMAP BBQ Sauce.
 This sauce is FULL of flavour, and added the perfect amount of smoky sweetness in creating this tex-mex inspired chili.
 This sauce is so great with meat, in a pulled chicken or pork dish, and as a dip – but I really wanted to share with you how versatile it can be in a chili!
 You can get this product through FODY Foods – they ship to Canada, the US, and are now expanding to Europe!
 They’re one of my favourite low FODMAP companies to work with!

-- lentils – the low FODMAP legume that is packed with good-for-your-gut fibre
+- Lentils – the low FODMAP legume that is packed with good-for-your-gut fibre

-- sweet potatoes – full of antioxidants and phytochemicals to keep your gut bugs healthy
+- Sweet potatoes – full of antioxidants and phytochemicals to keep your gut bugs healthy

 - WAY more veggies than your average chili – with peppers and carrots being artfully hidden and displacing your intake of red meat!